Explore the distinct paths of retail prop firms and hedge funds to find out which trading career aligns with your goals and risk appetite.

 Prop firms are ideal for independent traders who value flexibility and a direct link between performance and income.
 Programming skills (e.g., Python) help when building and backtesting strategies.
 In this merit-based setup, there’s no guaranteed salary—your results drive your pay.

 Traders who thrive in fast-moving markets and accept income volatility often favor this path.
-To see how technology supports this style, browse LuxAlgo’s exclusive TradingView algos and screeners.
+To see how structured analysis can support this style, browse LuxAlgo’s Algos (TradingView) and Screeners (TradingView).

 Skills and Strategy Development